NPastorale/scripts/README.md

 ### Network UPS Tools

 - Automates the initial setup for a Raspberry Pi.
 Focuses on setting up Network UPS Tools (NUT) for monitoring connected devices.
 It installs NUT packages, gathers UPS information, configures global and device-specific UPS settings, and sets up monitoring and network configurations.

+### Raspberry Pi Kubernetes Cluster

+- Automates the setup of a Kubernetes cluster running on several Raspberry Pis using `kubeadm` and resulting in a fully functional cluster.
+In my infrastructure, the necessity for this playbook has been superseded by [Talos](https://www.talos.dev/)

 ## Getting Started